denisoed/cursor-appimage-installer/README.md

 ### Command Line Arguments

-For install.py:
-- `appimage`: Path to the Cursor AppImage file (required)
-- `--icon`: Path to a custom icon file (optional)
+- `--icon`: Specify a custom icon for the desktop entry

 ## What the Installer Does

-1. Creates necessary directories:
-   - `~/.local/bin` for the AppImage
+- Makes the AppImage executable
-   - `~/.local/share/applications` for the desktop entry

-2. Makes the AppImage executable
+- Places the AppImage in the correct directory

-3. Copies the AppImage to `~/.local/bin`

-4. Creates a desktop entry with:
+- Creates a desktop entry for easy access
-   - Application name and description
-   - Executable path
+- Supports custom icon path
-   - Icon
-   - File associations
-   - Application categories
-   - Search keywords
+- Creates all necessary directories
+- Integrates with system application menu

 ## Desktop Integration

-After installation, Cursor Editor will be available in your system's application menu under the "Development" category.
-You can:
+- The installer creates a desktop entry in `~/.local/share/applications`

-- Launch it from the application menu
+- The desktop entry is integrated with the system application menu
-- Search for "Cursor" in your system's application launcher
-- Open files directly with Cursor Editor
-- Pin it to your dock or favorites

 ## Troubleshooting

-If you encounter any issues:

-1. Ensure the AppImage file exists and is accessible
-2. Check if you have write permissions in `~/.local/bin` and `~/.local/share/applications`
-3. Verify that Python 3.6 or higher is installed
-4. Make sure the installer script is executable
+- If the installer fails, check the terminal output for any error messages
+- If the desktop entry is not created, check the system's application menu

 ## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+- Fork the repository
+- Create a new branch
+- Make your changes
+- Commit and push your changes
+- Open a pull request

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.